 - Some Commercially Important alcohols

-Here you will learn about the aldehydes, ketones and carboxylic acids.
+Here you will learn about aldehydes, ketones, and carboxylic acids.

-Aldehydes are organic compound containing the group —CHO, formed by the oxidation of alcohols.
+- Aldehydes are organic compounds containing the group —CHO, formed by the oxidation of alcohols.
 Typical aldehydes include methanal (formaldehyde) and ethanal (acetaldehyde).

-Ketones are organic compound containing a carbonyl group =C=O bonded to two hydrocarbon groups, made by oxidizing secondary alcohols.
+- Ketones are organic compounds containing a carbonyl group =C=O bonded to two hydrocarbon groups, made by oxidizing secondary alcohols.
 The simplest such compound is acetone

-Carboxylic Acids are organic acid containing a carboxyl group.
+- Carboxylic Acids are organic acids containing a carboxyl group.
 The simplest examples are methanoic (or formic) acid and ethanoic (or acetic) acid.

-The Subtopics you will learn in Chemistry Chapter 12
+The Subtopics you will learn in CBSE Class 12 Chemistry Chapter 12

 - Nomenclature and Structure of Carbonyl Group